MouseLand/Kilosort/README.md

 Available platform plugins are: minimal, offscreen, webgl, windows.
 ```
 This is not specific to Kilosort4, it is a general problem with PyQt (the GUI library we chose to develop with) that doesn't appear to have a single cause or fix.
-We are looking into alternatives for the GUI code to avoid this issue, but in the meantime please check [issue 597](https://github.com/MouseLand/Kilosort/issues/597) and [issue 613](https://github.com/MouseLand/Kilosort/issues/613) for some suggested solutions.
+If you encounter this error, please check [issue 597](https://github.com/MouseLand/Kilosort/issues/597) and [issue 613](https://github.com/MouseLand/Kilosort/issues/613) for some suggested solutions.

 ## Integration with Phy GUI